Slynd Contraceptive Pill

 If you have not used a hormonal contraceptive in the last month

-Start taking Slynd on the first day of your period.
-You will be protected against pregnancy straight away.
+You can start taking Slynd on the first day of your period, and you'll be protected against pregnancy straight away.

 Changing from a combined pill, vaginal ring or transdermal patch